Calverley Close: Revitalising your neighbourhood

 Do we have a choice on gas/electric cooker?

-All new homes will have facility for an electric cooker only.
+All new homes will have space for an electric cooker only.
 This forms part of the overall energy strategy for the new development to ensure the new homes are as energy efficient and environmentally friendly as possible.
 This is in line with the policies for new homes set by the Greater London Authority required as part of our funding arrangements with them.

 The size of the new homes is a concern for me.